 All faculty and students are provided with accounts on IIT Blackboard, Illinois Tech's online learning management system.
-Online resources for all Illinois Tech courses are normally available through Blackboard, and online course lecture content is always on Blackboard.
-ITM faculty members will use Blackboard for delivery of their syllabus, assignment details and assignment submissions even if the course is not delivered online.
+Online resources for Illinois Tech courses are normally available through Blackboard, and online course lecture content is always on Blackboard or is linked to on Blackboard.
+ITM faculty members will use Blackboard for delivery of their syllabus, assignment details and assignment submissions.
+All course material and services not on Blackboard must have links placed on Blackboard to allow students to access them.
+This includes faculty web pages, git repositories, and online discussion forums such as Discord and Slack.
 Login by clicking the Blackboard icon at the top of the screen in MyIIT.
 Once you access the system, you should see a welcome page that lists your courses for the current semester.
 Click on the appropriate link to access course materials.
 To learn more about using Blackboard, please see the Blackboard Student Manual which is located under "My Courses" on the initial Blackboard screen.
-Direct your Blackboard problems to the OTS Support Desk at supportdesk@iit.edu or 312.567.DESK (3375); please be aware that ITM instructors, teaching assistants, and staff cannot assist you with Blackboard issues or problems.
+Direct your Blackboard problems to the OTS Support Desk at supportdesk@iit.edu or 312.567.DESK (3375).
+Please be aware that ITM faculty, teaching assistants, and staff cannot assist you with Blackboard issues or problems.